davidvandebunte/davidvandebunte.gitlab.io/content/post/share-notes.md

 employer's systems, but then you may lose notes when you move companies.
 Run a lunch and learn to raise your own visibility or your code's visibility.
 At the least, share your opinions with your individual coworkers, spouse, or kids.

+## Politick

+Politicians and celebrities have no privacy.
+What they get in exchange is the ability to get others to value their opinion.
+Similarly, scientists who publish widely are affecting the language that is used to describe findings, and are determining which hypotheses are most likely to be confirmed or denied next.
+If you think of "work" as collecting data to confirm or deny a hypothesis, then prominent researchers are determining the tasks other researchers work on.

+Said in a more pessimistic way, publishing can be a way to push your opinions or desires on others in the same way spam email or advertising does.

 ## Web Linking